TUT-ARG/DCASE2016-baseline-system-python/README.md

 All the usage parameters are shown by `python task1_scene_classification.py -h` and `python task3_sound_event_detection_in_real_life_audio.py -h`

 The system parameters are defined in `task1_scene_classification.yaml` and `task3_sound_event_detection_in_real_life_audio.yaml`.

+With default parameter settings, the system will download needed dataset from Internet and extract it under directory `data` (storage path is controlled with parameter `path->data`).

 #### Development mode